haozhu233/kableExtra/README.md

 > This is a very simple table generator.
 It is simple by design.
 It is not intended to replace any other R packages for making tables. - Yihui

-However, the ultimate simplicity of `kable()` brought troubles to some people, especially some new R users who may not have got exposed to other table making packages in R. It is not rare to see people including experienced user asking questions like how to center/left-align a table on Stack Overflow or twitter.
-These are the reasons why this package `kableExtra` was created.
+However, the ultimate simplicity of `kable()` also brought troubles to some of us, especially for new R users, who may not have a lot of experience on generating tables in R. It is not rare to see people including experienced users asking questions like how to center/left-align a table on Stack Overflow.
+Also, for me personally, I found myself repeatedly parsing CSS into `kable()` for some very simple features like striped lines.
+For LaTeX, it's even worse since I'm almost Stack Overflow dependent for LaTeX...
+That's why this package `kableExtra` was created.

 I hope with `kableExtra`, you can